Construction of Sparse Suffix Trees and LCE Indexes in Optimal Time and Space: Partitioning Sets with Applications

 \begin{theorem} For any string of length $n$ over an alphabet $[0..n^{\Oh(1)}]$ and any $\tau \in [4..\Oh(n / \log^2 n)]$, one can construct in $\Oh(n\log_b n)$ time and $\Oh(b)$ space on top of the string a $\tau$-partitioning set of size $\Oh(b)$, for $b = n / \tau$. \end{theorem}

-Let us sketch how one can use the $\tau$-partitioning set from Theorem~\ref{thm:main-theorem} for linear construction of small-space indexes.
+Let us sketch how one can construct indexes with the $\tau$-partitioning set of Theorem~\ref{thm:main-theorem}.

-\paragraph{LCE index and sparse suffix tree.} A \emph{longest common extension (LCE) index} is a data structure on $s$ that, given a pair of positions $p$ and $q$, answers the \emph{LCE query} $\lce(p,q)$ computing the length of the longest common prefix of $s[p..n{-}1]$ and $s[q..n{-}1]$.
+\subparagraph{LCE index and sparse suffix tree.} An LCE index is a data structure on $s$ that, given a pair of positions $p$ and $q$, answers the \emph{LCE query} $\lce(p,q)$ computing the length of the longest common prefix of $s[p..n{-}1]$ and $s[q..n{-}1]$.
 Such index can be stored in $\Oh(b)$ space on top of $s$ with $\Oh(\frac{n}b)$ query time~\cite{BilleEtAl2} and this trade-off is optimal, at least for $b \ge \Omega(\frac{n}{\log n})$~\cite{Kosolobov}.

 Given $b$ suffixes $s[i_1..n{-}1], s[i_2..n{-}1],\ldots,s[i_b..n{-}1]$, their \emph{sparse suffix tree} \cite{KarkkainenUkkonen} is a compacted trie on these suffixes in which all edge labels are stored as pointers to corresponding substrings of $s$.
 Thus, the tree occupies $\Oh(b)$ space.